intersystems-ib/SAML-COS/README.md

 This module has been possible through the active collaboration of many customers in Catalunya who have participated through their countless hours of testing, corrections and improvements.

-We cannot name all the contributors here, but would like to add a special mention for Miguel Angel Fernandez Cross from the Hospital Parc de Salut Mar in Barcelona for his crucial fixes.
+We cannot name all the contributors here, but would like to add a special mention for Miguel Angel Fernandez Cross from the Consorci Parc de Salut Mar in Barcelona for his crucial fixes.

 ---
 **NOTE**